Shining Star (Earth, Wind & Fire song): Critical reception

 Vibe called "Shining Star" a "treasure".
 Alex Henderson of AllMusic described the song as "sweaty funk".
 Gordon Fletcher of Rolling Stone wrote that the song "glow(s) with an incendiary charge that once moved record producer Sandy Pearlman to term EW&F 'the closest thing to a black heavy-metal band'."
-Daryl Easlea of the BBC found that "Shining Star can be seen as much an influence on Prince as anything by James Brown".
+Daryl Easlea of the BBC found that "'Shining Star' can be seen as much an influence on Prince as anything by James Brown".
 Stephen Curwood of The Boston Globe noted that the tune "shows off the fabulous range and coordination of this nine-man vocal ensemble and instrumental choir.

-"Shining Star" also won a Grammy for Best R&B Performance by a Duo or Group with Vocals.
+"Shining Star" also won a Grammy Award for Best R&B Performance by a Duo or Group with Vocals at the 18th Annual Grammy Awards.

 In 2008, the song was inducted into the Grammy Hall of Fame.

 Covers and samples

-"Shining Star" has been sampled by hip hop artists MC Lyte, Snoop Dogg and Salt-N-Pepa.
-The song has also been interpolated in songs by hip hop groups the Roots and De La Soul.
+The song has been sampled by hip hop artists MC Lyte, Snoop Dogg and Salt-N-Pepa among many other artists.
+It has also been interpolated in songs by hip-hop groups the Roots and De La Soul.